 5. Adding the Abstract

-6. Save Your Application, and Then Submit It
+6. SAVE Your Application, and Then SUBMIT It

-Remember, the abstract submission deadline is February 18, 2021.
+- Remember, the abstract submission deadline is February 11, 2022 (at noon).

 7. After Submitting Your Application

-Your applicant home page always displays the latest status of your applications, including the status of your mentor's approval.
+- Your applicant home page always displays the latest status of your applications, including the status of your mentor's approval.

-8. Apply for Best Paper
+8. Apply for a Best Paper Award